xsdk-project/HandsOnLessons/lessons/adjoint/lesson.md

 The example `ex3fwd.c` in the same folder illustrates the forward sensitivity approach for the same problem.

-## Example 3: Diffusion-reaction problem
+## Example 3: Diffusion-Reaction Problem

 This code demonstrates parallel adjoint calculation for a system of time-dependent PDEs on a 2D rectangular grid.
 We need only to write the right-hand-side function and the Jacobian and compile the code once.
 All the tasks in the following can be accomplished using command line options.